FAQ for Students

 No, students who begin studying at Bennington after March 2020 and who are studying in the U.S. must take one course/one credit offering in-person instruction.

 I am a returning international student who studied at Bennington in the Spring 2020.
 I will be living in the U.S. Can I take a full program of remote instruction?

 Yes, students who were in active status in SEVIS during the Spring 2020 term are able to live and study in the U.S. and take a full program of remote instruction.
 If you have any questions about whether you were in active status in SEVIS during the Spring 2020 term, please email email@example.com and we will confirm this for you.

 Can international students study remotely from their home country this Fall?

-The guidance from SEVP and ICE has not changed since the Fall.
+The guidance from SEVP and ICE has not changed since.
 Returning international students are able to study remotely and maintain their F1 status.

 Who do I contact with additional questions?

 Students and families can contact International Student Services with questions and concerns regarding how the new guidance impacts their fall enrollment decisions.